victor-aunon/Oanda-trading-bot/README.md

 You can run the bot directly from the command line with `python -m oandatradingbot` using the following arguments:

 - **`--config-file`**: followed by the JSON configuration file.
 If omitted, the bot will use the file in `/src/oandatradingbot/config.json`.
-- **`--db-connection`**: followed by database URI.
-If omitted, the bot will create a sqlite database in `/src/oandatradingbot/trades.db`.
 - **`--debug`**: by adding this argument, the bot will show more information to the console.

 ## Testing